BenWrightSWE/LangConverseAI/README.md

 ## <a name="#use-app">How To Use The App</a>

 First, I want you to look at the settings box, that allows the user to choose if they are in a noisy environment or not, this decides whether Whisper or Speech Recognition API will be used.
+It also allows you to choose what language you want to use and whether you want it to speak back to you audibly or not.

 Second, you can choose the practice language and the native language.
-For now only the practice language is really used for the translating the input into english for the AI, but in the future the native language will allow the user to add in the option to have all the stuff to show in their native language as well.
+For now only the practice language is used for the translating the input into english for the AI, but in the future the native language will allow the user to add in the option to have all the stuff to show in their native language as well.

 Then you have your actual recording/use buttons.
 To record click the REC button until you are done recording your voice and send it with the send button.
 If you want to reset your transcription, click the reset button.
+Alternatively, you can send a message with the text input option under the chat.

 While recording, currently, depending on the environment chosen, it will show the final transcription as you record it.
 However, it will always show you the concurrent transcription while recording.
 This is always accurate for the noisy environment, but is not accurate for what the transcription will look like for Whisper.

 When you send your transcription, the AI will respond back.
 The chat messages will show up in the chat section in the lower part of the app.
 This conversation lasts the duration the app is up and can be scrolled